 Is your relationship making you depressed?
 The truth is it could be.
 Check out Sara's situation and see if it sounds familiar.

-Ring a bell?
 Sadly, for many this scenario will sound all too familiar.
-Sara (name changed for privacy) is a patient like many others we see who is experiencing depression because of her relationship.
+Sara (name changed for privacy) is a patient like many others we see who’s experiencing depression because of her relationship.
 And although in this case Sara is a woman, feeling depressed because of your relationship is something men experience as well.

 The Connection Between Depression And A Relationship

-Those intense feelings of love, lust, and happiness will eventually change.
-That’s not a bad thing - especially of you recognize that these changing feelings are a normal part of relationship’s growth.
 In a healthy relationship the love you feel at the beginning will mellow over time, becoming something that is solid, comforting, and deeper.
 Just because it’s less intense doesn’t mean it’s less real or important.
-This is the love that builds a life together, creates a family, and lasts.
+This is the kind of love that builds a life together, creates a family, and lasts.

 Dr. Kurt often works with people dealing with depression caused by their relationships.
 When asked about why this can happen and what can be done about it he had this to say,